-Long-term use is defined as any time-frame that exceeds 3-months.
+Long-term use is defined as any time frame that exceeds 3-months.
 As you can tell from the list of side effects, they become extremely severe with long-term use.
 Your doctor will recommend a daily vitamin D and calcium supplement to counteract some of the negative side effects.
-Supplements are recommended if you take synthetic corticosteroids for more than the 3-month period.
+Supplements are recommended if you take synthetic corticosteroids for more than a 3-month period.
 Due to the severely negative side effect profile of Prednisone, patients are looking for alternative treatment solutions.
 One of the solutions being considered is cannabis therapy.
 This leads us to the question of the day.

 Can You Take CBD Oil With Prednisone?